 Their conclusion: “Meditation appeared to provide as much relief from some depression symptoms as other studies have found with antidepressants,” Goyal says.
-Volunteers who took an eight-week meditation course experienced a 10 percent to 20 percent improvement in depression symptoms and a 5 percent to 10 percent improvement in anxiety symptoms.
+Volunteers who took an eight-week meditation course experienced a 10% to 20% improvement in depression symptoms and a 5% to 10% improvement in anxiety symptoms.
 Meditation also showed similar promise to reduce pain.

 How Meditation Works for Depression

 The most helpful type of meditation in Goyal’s study was mindfulness meditation — a self-awareness practice that involves focusing on the present moment and gently refocusing, without judgment, whenever attention wanders.
 The theory: Meditation may ease depression by stopping, for a while, the ever-churning worries and fears that can fuel it.